| |

 Purpose of Ayurveda

-According to Ayurveda a ‘healthy’ individual is one with well-balanced state of Dosha (Life forces) Dhatu (Vital Body Organs) Mala (Excretions from body) Agni (Digestive capacity) Kriya (Physical activities) As well as sound state of Aatma (soul) Mana (mind) Indriya (sensory and motor centers) Who is an ‘unhealthy’ individual?
+According to Ayurveda a healthy individual is one with well-balanced state of Dosha (Life forces) Dhatu (Vital Body Organs) Mala (Excretions from body) Agni (Digestive capacity) Kriya (Physical activities) As well as sound state of Aatma (soul) Mana (mind) Indriya (sensory and motor centers)

 Due to inappropriate dietary habits (Aahara) and physical exercises (Vihara) the delicate balance between the Tridosha, is disturbed which in turn results into disease.